q09sssisiwjb/Pro84/replit.md

 # Replit Environment Setup

-## Current Status (Last Updated: October 3, 2025)
+## Current Status (Last Updated: October 4, 2025)

-The application has been successfully configured to run in the Replit environment.
+The application has been successfully imported and configured to run in the Replit environment.
 The following setup has been completed:

 ### Completed Setup
 ✅ Node.js 20 installed and configured